inabikarilibrary/inalib/inapedia/players/french/evo.md

 # Evo

 Evo is a French :fr: player, maining Nomash.
+He was also a caster for the [2024 World Cup](../../tournaments/worldcup24.md).

 ## Achievements